 Atlanta Braves (90-72) at Los Angeles Dodgers (92-71)

-The Atlanta Braves and the Los Angeles Dodgers meet in game one of the NLDS from Dodger Stadium in MLB action on Thursday.
+The Atlanta Braves and the Los Angeles Dodgers will be matching up for Game 2 of their National League MLB Division Series from Dodger Stadium on Friday.